compas-dev/compas_fab/README.rst

     pip install compas_fab

-Once installed, you can verify your setup.Start Python from the command prompt and run the following:
+Once installed, you can verify your setup.
+Start Python from the command prompt and run the following:

 .. code-block:: python